imsamtar/svelte-route/README.md

                     - Always reset scroll position.
                 - false | "false" | falsey
                     - Don't reset scroll position at all.
+        - alt: component [optional]
+            - if failed to pass guards.

     - slots
         - default
             - shown only if not src prop is passed.
+        - alt
+            - if failed to pass guards and alt prop not passed.

 - goto
     - description